wren-lang/wren/doc/site/functions.markdown

 }
 </pre>

 As you can see it takes a block argument too!
-All the constructor does it return that, so this exists purely as a convenience method for you.
+All the constructor does is return that argument, so this exists purely as a convenience method for you.

 ## Calling functions